Trauma Informed Work for Aboriginal Workers

 - Increased knowledge and understanding of trauma and its impact on the growth and development of children and parenting capacities;

-- Increased knowledge and understanding of how Aboriginal peoples’ experiences of trauma impacts on daily life;
+- Increased knowledge and understanding of how Aboriginal peoples’ experiences of trauma impacts on daily life; and

 - Increased confidence to apply acknowledgement of this trauma and oppression to your work through trauma informed practice.